 Despite almost always being at work, I enjoy spending my free time with my goats, my two dogs, Kota and Luna, my husband, Neil, and our precious baby, Oliver.
 We are often traveling to my family’s ranch in Northern California to visit our friends and family.

 Hi!
-My name is Chelsea and I’m the assistant manager here at All Pro Dogs K9 Corral.
+My name is Chelsea and I’m a Kennel Technician here at All Pro Dogs K9 Corral.
 I love working with animals and have experience working at humane shelters with all breeds of dogs.
 I have learned a lot about types of dogs and dog behavior over the years.
 Working with animals has always been a passion of mine.

 I have interned at a couple wildlife rescue centers and had the wonderfully unique opportunity to work with some incredible animals from Howler Monkeys in Belize to Bald Eagles in beautiful British Columbia.
 From these experiences I learned emergency medical treatment and was trained in noticing changes in animal behavior and health.
 I love working at All Pro Dogs K9 Corral and getting to work with a range of breeds, learning training techniques and just getting to spend time with the wonderful animals.